tcwan/nxos-armdebug/guides/Eclipse-Docker-setup.md

 * Establishing communications between the PC and the NXT brick via USB cable
 * Downloading applications (*.rxe) into the NXT brick using `nxtfilemgr`
 * Configuring software debugging for the GDB server on the PC with the GDB stub on the NXT using `armnxtgdbserver`
+* Configuring the Eclipse GDB Client (during initial debugging session)
-* Debugging the NXT applicaiton using the Eclipse-based GDB Client on the PC to control execution
+* Debugging the NXT applicaiton remotely

 ## Downloading applications into the NXT brick